Right arrowBosscoder School of Technology

 2nd Year Core computer science systems like databases, operating systems, networks, backend engineering, and machine learning

-3rd Year Specialization in Software Engineering or AI/ML with advanced technologies and system design
+3rd Year Specialization in Software Engineering or AI/ML with advanced technologies and system design.

-At Bosscoder School of Technology, the curriculum is designed to move students gradually from foundations to industry-level engineering.
+At Bosscoder School of Technology, the curriculum is designed to help students gradually move from fundamental concepts to industry-level engineering skills.At Bosscoder School of Technology, the curriculum is designed to move students gradually from foundations to industry-level engineering.

 Now let’s understand the computer science engineering subjects you will study each year.